Become One of the Write People!

 Writers Helping Writers

 Labbies don't help students write their papers; they help them write their papers better.
-The Lab trains new labbies to read papers either for a paper's overall impression or for its correctness of expression or both.
+The Lab trains new labbies to read papers either for an overall impression or for its correctness of expression or both.

 Once you come to work in the Writing Lab, your paper reading experiences will prepare you to proofread, to do copy editing and technical editing, to read master's theses and doctoral dissertations, and to assess students' writing holistically and quantitatively,